 If you are suffering from a mild class III skeletal discrepancy, and dento-alveolar compensation exists, there are definite treatments that can be done in the permanent dentition.
 In this case, an orthodontist uses fixed appliances with class III inter-arch elastic traction.
 To camouflage an incisor relationship and stop a mixed dentition issue, orthodontists use removable appliances and sectional fixed appliances.
 Moreover, if needed when trying to camouflage the lower arch, extractions are performed to create space for the retraction of the lower labial segment.

-Further, orthodontists can perform mid-arch extractions in upper and lower arches if needed; but in the case of an adult, they may do a single lower incisor extraction.
-While determining the presence of an overjet and an overbite is usually the first thing, a professional dentist must as well establish the pattern and level of further growth in future.
+Further, orthodontists can perform mid-arch premolar extractions in upper and lower arches or only lower arch if needed; but in the case of an adult, they may do a single lower incisor extraction.
+While determining the presence of an overjet and an overbite is usually the first thing, a professional orthodontist must as well establish the pattern and level of further growth in future.
 When a doctor discovers that a patient has extremely severe skeletal class III relationship with compensated incisors, he or she may recommend an orthognatic surgery treatment.
 Prior to providing this sort of treatment, though, an orthodontist will take the time to establish if your case is appropriate.
-In case you are found to have a substantial antero-posterior or vertical skeletal component to your bad bite, your orthodontist might combine camouflage with surgery to achieve perfect restoration.
+In case you are found to have a substantial antero-posterior or vertical skeletal component to your bad bite, your orthodontist might combine camouflage with maxillo-mandibular surgery to achieve perfect restoration.